jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 7 - Running the program without "ssh.set_missing_host_key_policy(paramiko.AutoAddPolicy())" line

 As we can see, "paramiko.ssh_exception.SSHException" error is raised.
 This is because we have a missing host key.
-Now let's the original program.
+Now let's run the original program.

 > ![sshconnection](img/sshconn.png)